 - Ability to recognize life threatening situations and administer the appropriate emergency aid

-- Ability to work nights and weekends and holidays as needed
+- Ability to travel with ports teams and work nights and weekends and holidays as needed

-- Must possess and maintain BOC (Board of Certification for the Athletic Trainer) certification
+- Possess and maintain BOC (Board of Certification for the Athletic Trainer) certification

 Classification: Athletic Trainer I